 Review filters only support wildcards (? or *) on a single term.
 Using wildcards in searches on phrases that consist of multiple terms aren't supported.

-Filter partially indexed items
+Scenario example: Filter partially indexed items

 If you selected the option to add partially indexed items from additional data sources when you committed the collection estimate to a review set.
 You'll probably want to identify and view those items to determine if an item might be relevant to your investigation and whether you need to remediate the error that resulted in the item being partially indexed.